Coiot/cbr-main/src/albums/s5/Episode6.md

 - scene_number: 04
   scene_title: ""
   slide_svg: https://cdn.civbattleroyale.tv/s5ep6-supporters.svg
   narration: "<p>Wow!
 Look at all these gorgeous, beautiful, intelligent donors to the sub! (cept for that Nirosat guy…he’s a dummy).
-You too can join and become one of the Adonis.</p><p>Also, the team has been adding lots of new features to the sites such as reactions and website comments.</p><p>Coiot: Pomo so lovely, even our narrator today reps them.
+You too can join and become one of the Adonis.</p><p>Also, the team has been adding lots of new features to the sites such as reactions and website comments.</p><p>Coiot: Pomo so lovely, can now confirm most supporters love them, even our narrator today reps them.
 Applause!</p>"
 - scene_number: 05
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/season5-pr5-scene23.jpeg